 Directors and Executive Officers Age Position/Title

-Xin Zhou 52 Executive Chairman
+Xin Zhou 53 Executive Chairman

-Yinyu He 45 Chief Executive Officer
+Yinyu He 46 Chief Executive Officer

-Charles Chao 54 Director
+Charles Chao 55 Director

-Canhao Huang 62 Director
+Canhao Huang 63 Director

-Martin Chi Ping Lau 47 Director
+Juhong Chen 47 Director

-Zhe Wei 49 Independent Director

-David Jian Sun 55 Independent Director
+David Jian Sun 56 Independent Director

 Min Fan 55 Independent Director

-Winston Jin Li 53 Independent Director
+Winston Jin Li 54 Independent Director

-Hongchao Zhu 60 Independent Director
+Hongchao Zhu 61 Independent Director

-Qiong Zuo 40 Chief Operating Officer
+Qiong Zuo 41 Chief Operating Officer

-Li-Lan Cheng 55 Acting Chief Financial Officer
+Li-Lan Cheng 56 Acting Chief Financial Officer

 Xin Zhou has served as our Executive Chairman since our inception.
-He is one of the co-founders of E-House, and has served as E-House's chairman since its inception.
+Mr. Zhou currently is an executive director and chairman of E-House Enterprise.
+He is one of the co-founders of E-House, an affiliate of E-House Enterprise, and has served as E-House's chairman since its inception.
 Mr. Zhou served as E-House's chief executive officer from 2003 to 2009, and has been serving as E-House's chief executive officer since April 2012.
-Mr. Zhou currently is a director of Jupai Holdings Limited (NYSE: JP) and an executive director and chairman of E-House (China) Enterprise Holdings Limited (SEHK: 2048).
+Mr. Zhou currently is also a director of Jupai Holdings Limited (NYSE: JP).
 He also served as co-chairman and chief executive officer of E-House's subsidiary, China Real Estate Information Corporation, from 2009 to April 2012.
 Mr. Zhou has over 25 years of experience in China's real estate industry.
 From 1997 to 2003, he served as director and general manager of Shanghai Real Estate Exchange Co., Ltd., and as deputy general manager of Shanghai Jinfeng Investments Co., Ltd., a company listed on the Shanghai Stock Exchange.
 Mr. Zhou was named as the "Person of the Year of Chinese Economy" jointly by SINA and People's Daily in 2016, received the "China Business Leader Award" from the Eighth China Business Leader Forum in 2016, received the "Outstanding Entrepreneur Award" from Enterprise Asia in 2010, awarded the "Special Contribution Award in China's Real Estate Services Industry" in 2005, and named one of the "ten most influential people in the real estate services industry in 2005" from China City Property Exposition Commission.
 Mr. Zhou currently serves as vice chairman of China Real Estate Association, director of The Nature Conservancy China, vice chairman of China Real Estate Developers and Investors Associations, and chairman of Real Estate Service Committee of China Real Estate Association.
 He is also the rotating chairman of Shanghai Entrepreneur Association.
-Mr. Zhou received his bachelor degree from Shanghai Industrial University in China.
+Mr. Zhou received his bachelor degree from Shanghai University in China.